lqf3206548/android_devel/README.md

 # android_devel
 flutter plugin

+All dart api function names strive to have the same name as Android calling functions

 Mainly to supplement the official path_ The provider does not contain the getPackageCodePath function

 Specific function: Obtain some information about Android devices, such as Android ID, SDK version, and various Android paths